robert1269/-magspoof/README.md

   </p>
 </a>

+# How does MagSpoof work?

+**MagSpoof V3** is a device that can spoof/emulate any magnetic stripe or credit card.
+It can work "wirelessly", even on **standard magstripe/credit card readers**, by generating a strong electromagnetic field that emulates a traditional magnetic stripe card.

 * Allows you to store all of your credit cards and magstripes in one device
 * Works on traditional magstripe readers **wirelessly** (no NFC/RFID required)
 * Can **disable** Chip-and-PIN (code not included)